DanielpFR/MDI/MDI_Playbook_Sample.md

 ![image1](https://raw.githubusercontent.com/DanielpFR/MDI/Images/Image32.png)

 ## 19 - Suspected Golden Ticket usage (encryption downgrade) & (nonexistent account) & (Time anomaly) etc..
-MDI can detect 6 types of Golden Ticket attack; let see 3 of them.
+MDI can detect 6 types of Golden Ticket attack; let see 2 of them.
 Using the krbtgt's password hash from the DCsync; attackers can now create a Kerberos ticket granting ticket (TGT) that provides authorization to any resource and set the ticket expiration to any arbitrary time.
 This fake TGT is called a "Golden Ticket" and allows attackers to achieve network persistence.

-From a command line run with local admin account on workstation:
+From a command line on a workstation, run with local admin account:

 *mimikatz # privilege::debug*
 *mimikatz # lsadump::dcsync /domain:msdemo.local /user:krbtgt*  => to get the krbgt's password hash needed for the /rc4:...